nathaniel-ortiz/redditswapbot/README.md

 * post_check.py - Monitors all new posts to ensure it matches specified regexs.
 Attempts to set post flair based on title.
 Adds comment to each post with specific details for the OP.
 * monthly_trade_post.py - Creates a new trade post, stickies it in the top position, updates the sidebar based on regex, and updates config file.
 Normally fired via cronjob.
 * monthly_price_post.py - Creates a new price post, stickies it in the bottom position, updates the sidebar based on regex, updates config file.
 Normally fired via cronjob.
+* util/flair_import - Used to seed the sqlite database with initial flair values.
+Extract the current subreddit flair values to json using [modutils](https://github.com/praw-dev/prawtools).
+Must be done before running flair.py otherwise any flair > flairdev in settings will be reported as a deviation.

 ## TODO